What Is Differential Analysis

 What Is Differential Analysis?

 Differential analysis is a form of “fast feedback” static code analysis.
 It uses system context data from previous analysis builds to analyze only the new and changed files.
-At the same time, it provides results as if the entire system had been analyzed.
+At the same time, differential analysis provides results as if the entire system had been analyzed.

-This approach provides the shortest possible analysis times for the new and changed code — while maintaining the accuracy and detail of the analysis data.
+This differential analysis approach provides the shortest possible analysis times for the new and changed code — while maintaining the accuracy and detail of the analysis data.

 Back to top